ParthJadhav/Tkinter-Designer/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature proposal
-about: use this template to request a feature
+about: Propose an improvement tied to a user problem
-title: Feature request
+title: "[Feature] "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

-- Briefly describe your feature request
-- What problem is this feature trying to solve?
+## User problem

+Who encounters the problem, what are they trying to achieve, and why is the current workflow insufficient?

+## Proposed behavior

+Describe what the user should be able to do.
+Include inspect, failure, and regeneration behavior where relevant.

+## Alternatives and tradeoffs

+What other approaches did you consider?

+## Completion signal

-- How do we know when the feature is complete?
+How will we know this feature works and is useful?
-- Is there any possible approach you have thought of?
-If yes then how?
-- Would you like to participate in development of this feature?